Bruce R. Anderson

 After serving active duty with the U.S. Army including service in South Korea, Judge Fahlgren graduated from the University of Florida in 1991 and from the University of Florida College of Law with Honors in 1994.
 In 2014, he served as the Board President of Jacksonville Area Legal Aid.
 While in private practice, Martindale-Hubbell, a long respected lawyer rating service, accorded him its highest rating for competence and ethics since 2002.
 Judge Fahlgren was also certified as a Circuit Civil Mediator and as an Appellate Mediator.

-Judge Fahlgren is a member of the Florida Bar, the Jacksonville Bar Association, the Nassau County Bar Association, and the Fourth Judicial Circuit Pro Bono Committee.
-Judge Fahlgren serves his community by, among other things, being a mentor to young men, serving as an elder in his church, and as an adult volunteer for 4-H. He is married with three (3) children.
+Judge Fahlgren is a member of the Florida Bar, the Jacksonville Bar Association, the Nassau County Bar Association, and co-chair of the Fourth Judicial Circuit Pro Bono Committee.
+Judge Fahlgren serves his community by, among other things, being a mentor to young men and speaking to groups of young people about the importance of faith, education and not getting involved in drugs.
+In 2017, the Jacksonville chapter of the American Board of Trial Advocates recognized Judge Fahlgren with the Civility Award for his efforts to elevate the standards of honor, integrity and courtesy.
+He is married with three children and serves in Nassau County.

 Gary P. Flower